JiggleSoft/atari-2600-memory-card-tool/README.md

 The aim of this project is to provide the cheapest and simplest complete management solution for Atari 2600/7800 memory cards (SaveKey) devices.

+### Status

+I am currently awaiting delivery of Microchip PIC MCU and Microchip Serial EEPROM integrated circuits, but there is a long lead time.
+In the meantime work will proceed on soldering a USB Interface Tool development stripboard PCB and a savekey plus test device stripboard PCB.
+Then software development will continue.

 ### Project Index

 | Location                  | Description                                                                |